boedavida/Full-Rank_Least_Squares_py/README.md

-# Linear_algebra
+# Full-Rank Least Squares
-Linear algebra functions implemented in Python 3.
+Linear algebra functions implemented in Python 3 to solve the full-rank least squares problem by QR factorization with Householder reflections.
 Requires NumPy and pytest.

-It's a work in progress.
-So far it includes QR factorization by Householder reflections and Pytests by parameterization